silviu20092/mod-improved-bank/.github/README.md

 ## How to install

 Simply clone the repository and add mod-improved-bank to the modules folder.
 Re-run cmake and rebuild the project.
 The .sql files should be imported automatically, if not then you should manually apply them.
+This module requires at least this AzerothCore version: https://github.com/azerothcore/azerothcore-wotlk/commit/5b8bc792b8a042c2ebd2a5dc8670de0f494811b8

 ## Photos